Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - In Los Angeles' five games this season, it has three wins against the spread.

-- Los Angeles' games this year have hit the over four times in five opportunities (80%).
+- Los Angeles' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).

-- The Rams put up 28.2 points per game, comparable to the 27.8 per matchup the Giants surrender.

-- When Los Angeles puts up more than 27.8 points, it is 2-0 against the spread and 2-0 overall.
+- Los Angeles is 2-0 against the spread and 2-0 overall in games when it scores more than 27.8 points.

-- The Rams have five giveaways this season, while the Giants have six takeaways.
+- The Rams have turned the ball over five times this season, one fewer than the Giants have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Giants.